-Recently, I changed my online dating status from, living in New York, to living in New England (where I’m originally from).
-I figured I would take my friend Julie’s advice, and fish in a local pond, seeing that I am seriously considering moving back after having been gone for years.
+Recently, I changed my online dating status from, living in New York, to living in New England (where I’m from originally).
+I figured I would take my friend Julie’s advice and fish in a local pond, seeing that I am seriously considering moving back after having been gone for years.

 The other guy was living in my home town, 39-years old, 6’3” and is a mortgage broker.

 I wasn’t too sure about the guy up north.
 I was attracted to him, but he didn’t have too much to say in his dating profile, plus he was AA for two years.
-Yikes!
 Great for him, but could I date someone who didn’t drink?
 Probably not, so I decided to focus on Mortgage Guy and replied to his email.

-Mortgage Guy and I emailed each other a few times, then we graduate to texting for four days.
+Mortgage Guy and I emailed each other a few times, then graduated to texting for four days.
 I had hopes that he would actually dial my number and call me, but he never did.

 Yes, he says, that one, because he goes there every Friday afternoon, with his daughter.
 He suggests that we could “accidentally bump into each other.”

 I finish up errands with Mommer and I head over to Starbucks.
-I’m there on time, I buy a Tall Skinny Vanilla Latte and find a comfortable spot, and while I wait I start reading, “The War of Art”
+I’m there on time, I buy a Tall Skinny Vanilla Latte and a place to sit where he can’t miss me and start reading my book, “The War of Art” .

-He was a little late, but there was no mistaking him.
+He was a little late, but there was no mistaking him when he walked in.
 He was definitely 6’3” and had a presence – or was it the big smile, across his face that gave him away?
 Clearly, he liked what he saw.

-Finally, we are face to face.
-Gosh he’s really cute!
-Great smile and I’m immediately attracted to his deep man-voice – oh, and big man hands, too!
-Meow-meow!
-Okay, thank God – physical attraction is there *ding!* and I’m thinking it’s mutual, as he just can’t seem to get that smile off of his face.
+Finally, we are face-to-face.
+Gosh he’s really cute, I think to myself.
+Great smile and I’m immediately attracted to his deep man-voice – oh, and big man hands, too.
+Thank God the physical attraction is there *ding!* and I’m thinking it’s mutual, as he just can’t seem to get that smile off of his face.

 We end up talking about the basics – you know why are you still single?
 He doesn’t believe me when I tell him that it’s not me.
 That I believe the choices at my age are limiting.
 I add jokingly, “All the good ones are taken already.”